LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_callable.rst

    *bi* must be ``NULL``.
 This automatically calls :c:func:`ARKStepSetExplicit()`.
-However, if the problem is posed in explicit form, i.e. :math:`\dot{y} = f(t,y)`, then we recommend that the ERKStep timestepper module be used instead of ARKStep.
+However, if the problem is posed in explicit form, i.e. :math:`\dot{y} = f(t,y)`, then we recommend that the ERKStep time-stepper module be used instead of ARKStep.

    To set an implicit table, at least one of the inputs *ce*, *Ae* or *be* must be ``NULL``.
 This automatically calls